LinkWellNodes/Documentation/blog/How-To-Find-A-Chainlink-Oracle/index.md

 1. **Node Operator Websites:** Visiting the websites of various Chainlink oracles can offer a comprehensive view of their services offerings and expertise.
 A quick Google search for "Chainlink oracle job ids" may yield several results.

-	> _LinkWell Nodes offers Chainlink oracle services on all major EVM mainnet and testnet blockchains._
+	> _LinkWell Nodes offers professional Chainlink oracle services on all major EVM mainnet and testnet blockchains._
 	>
 	> _To view a directory of our oracle addresses and job IDs, please feel free to view our [Chainlink data feeds documentation](/services/direct-request-jobs/Jobs-and-Pricing)._